A Good Life And A Good Death: What Is Palliative Care?

 In planning ahead, I always encourage people to think about the quality of life that they value.
 What are the things that they would be OK not doing?
 And what are the things that if they couldn't do them would make their life extremely difficult — maybe even not worth living?
 And if people can think about their values and their goals in broad strokes, the broad strokes can help inform the more specific question about CPR or a ventilator.

 I encourage families to really look to their doctors to guide them.
 And to say, if there's a question about going on a ventilator, "Is this for a reversible condition, as far as you can tell, doctor?
 Or am I taking a gamble, a big enough gamble that he may be stuck on the ventilator forever, and then I would have to make the decision to stop?
 Tell me more about that."
-I think being able to ask your doctor openly, and not feel alone in making some of these weighty decisions is extremely important.
+I think being able to ask your doctor openly and not feel alone in making some of these weighty decisions is extremely important.
 So there are those two components of it: thinking yourself, "What is the sort of life I value?
 What would be a life that would be too hard for me to live even with the help of medicine?"
 And to talk to your doctor, even if you're healthy right now, because you want to prepare for the storm.